limallucas96/KPermission/README.md

 `<uses-permission android:name="android.permission.CAMERA" />`

-### 1. Init the library in your view
+### 1. Implementation

-Make your class implements PermissionListener so you'll be aware when your permission has been granted or denied.
+### 1.1 Make your class implements PermissionListener so you'll be aware when your permission has been granted or denied.

 ```kotlin
  override fun onPermissionGranted(requestCode: Int) {}
  override fun onPermissionDenied(requestCode: Int) {}
 ```

-When initializing PermissionUtils, be sure to give an activity and listener context, otherside it will throw NullPointerException
+### 1.2 When initializing PermissionUtils, be sure to give an activity and listener context, otherside it will throw NullPointerException

 ```kotlin
 private lateinit var permissionsUtils: PermissionUtils